Featured

 Is it time to start your own trail running blog?
 Start with this domain.

-How long does it take to day hike through the Enchantments?
+Typical time to day hike through the Enchantments

 Bottom line: About 14 hours.
 Typical hiking times range from 18 hours to as little as 4 hours.

 Everyone hikes at their own pace.
-To finish this 18 mile trail by daylight requires at least very brisk walking with minimal stops.
+To finish this 21-mile trail by daylight requires at least very brisk walking with minimal stops.

 Determined hikers finish the trail in about 12 hours.
 For most of the summer months, that leaves plenty of daylight at each end of the hike.

-Allow time for stops.
-It’s a shame to hike through all of that beautiful country and not pause to appreciate it.
-You’ll need to stop to replenish your water supply, and take pictures, at least.
+Allow time for stops to replenish your water supply, and take pictures, at least.
 And you might meet goats on the trail.

 Want to own the WashingtonTrails.org domain?
-Buy it.
+Buy it today.

-Do we need a permit to hike through the Enchantment Lakes Basin in one day?
+About permits to hike through the Enchantment Lakes Basin in one day

 Bottom line: For a day hike in the Enchantments, you need a self-issued permit, which is available at the trailhead.

-For day hiking through the Enchantments, though, you need a different kind of permit.
-And it’s much easier to obtain.
+For day hiking through the Enchantments, you need a day hiking permit.
 Day permits are self issued at the trailhead and free with no quotas.

 At each trailhead – Snow Lakes and Stewart Lake – stop at the bulletin board and look for a box with blank permits in it.
-Take one permit form per party.
+The rest is pretty self-explanatory.

 Note: Your day hiking permit does not include a trailhead parking pass.